 How will this affect ad (re)targeting?

 By limiting the tracking and sharing of data, Apple is impeding the work of Facebook’s pixel, which is a tool that follows the actions, or conversion events, users take on your website or app.
-Facebook ads designed to “optimize, target and report” on those conversion events will be affected by the iOS 14.5 update, according to the company.
+Facebook ads designed to “optimize, target and report” on those conversion events will be affected by the iOS 14.5 rollout, according to the company.